-The two-semester internship includes two hours of teaching per week in each semester, faculty observation of this teaching, and private discussion of it with the faculty observer.
+The two-semester internship includes weekly teaching each semester, faculty observation of this teaching, and private discussion with the faculty observer.
 In addition, students themselves observe group and private lessons and are given readings, written assignments, and/or projects associated with their own teaching.
+Internships may include private and/or group reading for children, college, adults, piano minor, gifted students or traditional studio of all ages and levels.